w3f/General-Grants-Program/grants/speculative/zeroknowledgeidentity.md

     A user who wishes to link a web2 identity will do the following:
     1. Register their identity using Edgeware's Identity Service (edgeware-watcher).
     2. Attest to their identity and include a leaf node Hash(Hash(secret||nullifier)||accountId||web3Identity)
-    3. If the identity passes verification, this leaf node is appended to the SMT
+    3. If the identity passes verification, this leaf node is appended to the Sparse Merkle Tree
-    4. To prove membership, a user submits a proof proving they know the preimage (secret||nullifier) of the leaf node
+    4. To prove membership, a user submits a proof proving they know the preimage (secret||nullifier) of the leaf node, exposing the nullifier
+    5. The prover must link an account that will act on behalf of the Web2 identity, this can only happen once.
+    6. Similarly if we want to allow it, we can let this linked account transfer ownership of the identity (risky/allows selling identities)

 ***Nullifiers***: nullifiers are needed to prevent re-submitting proofs for auxiliary accounts.